scrapinghub/scrapy-poet/docs/settings.rst

 Sets an alternative Registry to replace the default :class:`web_poet.rules.RulesRegistry`.
-To use this, set a ``str`` which denotes the absolute object path of the new registry.
+To use this, set a ``str`` which denotes the absolute object path of the new registry or a registry class.

 More info at :ref:`rules-from-web-poet`.